alanmynah/cheat-sheets/Docker/dev-prod-container-example/README.md

-This is an example React app for the following scenarios:
+This is an example to show how to work with:

+- Multiple containers:
   - dev container `dev.Dockerfile` - it is not `.dev` for intellisense reasons.
+  - ci container - it's the same as `dev.Dockerfile`, but has CI=true env variable set.
   - prod container `Dockerfile` that uses multistep build to serve the app with nginx
+- TravisCI, [the config is here)(../../.travis.yml)
+- Elastic beanstalk

 Dev docker